 California Student Aid Commission (CSAC) - general eligibility requirements and additional information on CSAC at www.csac.ca.gov.

 California Work Opportunities and Responsibilities to Kids (CalWORKs)

 Scholarships and Other Sources

-Financial Aid Disbursements, Frequency of Disbursements, and Disbursement Dates
+Financial Aid Disbursements and Disbursement Dates

-Refund and BankMobile (formerly Higher One)
+Refund and BankMobile

-Withdrawing from school or dropping classes may affect your financial aid eligibility for subsequent terms (See Satisfactory Academic Progress).
-If you have any questions, check with the Financial Aid Office.
+If students earned more aid than the amount disbursed, they will receive a post-withdrawal disbursement.
+Withdrawing from some classes may affect financial aid eligibility for subsequent terms (See Satisfactory Academic Progress).
+Contact the Financial Aid Office for questions.

 Satisfactory Academic Progress